chinapedia/wikipedia.abstract.en/Page/Demographics_of_Saudi_Arabia.md

 65 years and over: 1.05 male(s)/female

 (male 4,348,227 /female 4,170,944)
-Bevölkerungspyramide_Saudi_Arabien_2016.pngAccording to the CIA World Factbook the population of Saudi Arabia has a large young population ages 0–19 years and an increasing middle-age population ages 20–35 years.[17]
+According to the CIA World Factbook the population of Saudi Arabia has a large young population ages 0–19 years and an increasing middle-age population ages 20–35 years.[17]
 With a growing population reaching adulthood, global economists and the Saudi government have become concerned that there are more Saudis seeking jobs than are available.[18]
 The nation has also seen a rise in the its older population as life expectancy has risen throughout the last 40 years.[19]

 Life Expectancy At Birth